techiediaries/techiediaries/_posts/2017/2017-02-10-cordova-inappbrowser-example-ionic2-native.md

 ---
-layout: post
+layout: bpost
-title: "How to Open URLs in Browser with Ionic 4/Angular,Cordova InAppBrowser plugin and Ionic Native"
+title: "How to Open URLs in Browser with Ionic 5/Angular,Cordova InAppBrowser plugin and Ionic Native"
 image: "images/content/cordova-inappbrowser-example-ionic2-native.png"
-excerpt: "A simple example for how to open urls in browser with Ionic 2 final ,Cordova InAppBrowser plugin and Ionic Native" categories : mobiledev tags : ionic
+excerpt: "A simple example for how to open urls in browser with Ionic 2 final ,Cordova InAppBrowser plugin and Ionic Native" categories : mobiledev
+date: 2020-05-03
+tags : ionic
 ---